-[America, around 1740] Ambrose had gotten a sister whom they had named Betty, after Anton’s beloved Lisbeth.
 Both children were proud of their “Merry Dragon” inn.
-Sometimes they showed the guests their rooms or laid the breakfast table for them.
-They were thrilled to meet people from different parts of America, and sometimes people who came from even farther away places.
+Every so often, they showed the guests their rooms or laid the breakfast table for them.
+They were over the moon to meet people from different parts of America, and sometimes people who came from even farther away places.

 Why do they shoot at each other in America?
 (1741-1748, Europe and America)

 In 1740 died in quick succession Frederick William I in Potsdam and Charles VI in Vienna.
 Now Frederick II was King of Prussia (1740-1786).
 After the Emperor’s betrayal, he felt that he did not owe the House of Habsburg anything.
 At the head of his troops, he invaded Austria’s rich land Silesia.
-In the following two Silesian wars (1741-1742 and 1744-1745) he was able to keep it.
+In the following two Silesian wars (1741-1742 and 1744-1745) he could keep it.

 * For a long time already Prussia and the dynasties of the Palatinate had been fighting over the Duchy of Jülich-Berg.
 Back then, large parts of our region belonged to Berg.